omnetpp/omnetpp/doc/src/userguide/templating-readme.txt

-By default templates are processed and copied with the same name (chopping the .ftl extension), but it is possible to redirect the output of the template to a different file using the <@setoutput path=.../> macro.
+By default templates are processed and copied with the same name (chopping the .ftl extension), but it is possible to redirect the output of the template to a different file using the `<@setoutput path=.../>` macro.
 The filename can contain slashes too, i.e. one can write files in a different folder.
 If the folder does not exist, it will be created.

 If filename is empty, the directive restores output to the original file name (the template's name).
-This also works if a folder name is given and only the file name is missing (<@setoutput path="src/">): then it will write the file with the original name but into the specified folder.
+This also works if a folder name is given and only the file name is missing (`<@setoutput path="src/">`): then it will write the file with the original name but into the specified folder.

-If there are multiple setoutput's with the same file name within a template, the content will be concatenated.
+NOTE: If there are multiple setoutput's with the same file name within a template, the content will be concatenated.
 Concatenation only works within one template;
 if you have multiple templates writing into the same file, they will overwrite each other's content, and it is undefined which one will win.